openstack/neutron-dynamic-routing/doc/source/admin/bgp-speaker.rst

 BGP Speaker Life Cycle
 ~~~~~~~~~~~~~~~~~~~~~~
-Now we support RyuBgpDriver, BGP Speaker will be processed by Dragent.
+Now we support OsKenBgpDriver, BGP Speaker will be processed by Dragent.
 When
 associating a BGP Speaker with an active Dragent, the plugin will send an RPC
 message to the agent for calling driver in order to create a BGP Speaker instance.

-In RyuBgpDriver, the created instance ``BGP Speaker`` will setup by router-id
+In OsKenBgpDriver, the created instance ``BGP Speaker`` will setup by router-id
-and ASN, then Ryu will setup new context with speaker configuration and listeners
+and ASN, then os-ken will setup new context with speaker configuration and listeners
 which monitor whether the related peers are alive.

 Then the following operation could be done.